lizmat/raku-all-modules/github/pierre-vigier/Perl6-Math-Matrix/README.md

 Matrices are tables with rows and columns (index counting from 0) of numbers (Numeric type):

-    transpose, invert, negate, add, multiply, dot product, tensor product, determinant, rank, trace, norm, 15 boolean properties, decompositions, append, submatrix, map, reduce and more
+    transpose, invert, negate, add, multiply, dot product, tensor product, determinant, rank, trace, norm, 15 boolean properties, decompositions, submatrix, splice, map, reduce and more

 DESCRIPTION
 ===========

-Perl6 already provide a lot of tools to work with array, shaped array, and so on, however, even hyper operators does not seem to be enough to do matrix calculation Purpose of that library is to propose some tools for Matrix calculation.

-I should probably use shaped array for the implementation, but i am encountering some issues for now.
-Problem being it might break the syntax for creation of a Matrix, use with consideration...
+Because the list based, functional toolbox of Perl 6 is not enough to calculate matrices comfortably, there is a need for a dedicated data type.
+The aim is to provide a full featured of set structural and mathematical operations that integrate fully with the Perl 6 conventions.

-Matrices are readonly - all operations and derivatives are new objects.
+Matrices are readonly - all operations and functions do create new matrix objects.
+All methods return readonly data or deep clones - also the constructor does a deep clone of provided data.
+In that sense the library is thread safe.

+All computation heavy properties will be calculated lazily and all below listed operators will be exported automatically.

+This module is pure perl and we plan to use native shaped arrays one day.

 METHODS
 =======